-Thefieldsassociatedwiththeorg.overlord.rtgov.active.collection.infinispan.InfinispanActiveCollectionFactorycomponent are:
+The fields associated with the org.overlord.rtgov.active.collection.infinispan.InfinispanActiveCollectionFactory component are:

 Field Description cache The name of the cache to be presented as an Active Map. container The optional JNDI name used to obtain the cache container.
 If not defined, then the default container will be obtained from the infinispan.container property from overlord-rtgov.properties file in the \$JBOSS_HOME/standalone/configuration folder.
-If the default container is not defined, then a default cache manager will be instantiated.
+If the default container is not defined, then cache details will be obtained from the rtgov_infinispan.xml file contained within the overlord-rtgov.war.